University Medical Library

 For help with descriptive or statistical evaluation (meta-analysis), and data interpretation, see the DKF website.

-Depending on what we supported you with, we write the corresponding sections in the Methods and Results according to PRISMA, in particular PRISMA-S. For publication in fully "Gold" open access journals, article processing charges (APCs) can be covered by the Publication Fund of the University of Basel.
-An overview of predatory open access journals is provided here.
+Depending on what we supported you with, we write the corresponding sections in the Methods and Results according to PRISMA, in particular PRISMA-S. An overview of predatory open access journals is provided here.

 On request, we also process mediated searches for study types other than Systematic Reviews.